Big Pigeon in Southwest Iowa

 Morocco, Algeria & Tunisia

-• near Casablanca in Morocco.
+• in three locations, near Casablanca in Morocco.

 • near Oran in northwest Algeria.